teodelcastillo/RAGv2-Fligoo/backend/API_DOCUMENTATION.md

 ### 7. Chat Sessions Endpoint

-Create and manage chat sessions that define which documents can be used as context.
+Create and manage chat sessions.
+Sessions can optionally include documents as context, but can also function without documents for general conversations.

 **Create Session:** `POST /api/chat/sessions/`